Electric motors for electric vehicles: $400 billion confusion

 The report even analyses 48V mild hybrid motor-generators as well because later versions of these cars, light commercial vehicles and trucks will have brief electric traction modes.
 They are the lowest cost way of modifying internal combustion vehicle production to stay legal under impending carbon dioxide emissions laws and they give useful fuel saving but the REM is challenging.

-Ten important trends receive particular attention: Multifunction.
+Ten important trends receive particular attention in the report are: Multifunction.
 Proliferation.
 Integration.
 Power increase.
 Voltage increase.
 Less metal/ more electronics.
 New technology preferences.
 Changed location.
 Less cooling.

 It is not all confusing.
 Quadcopters nearly all have an outrunner PM REM and forklifts are largely hooked on asynchronous motors.
 Sense is made of the rest through infograms, roadmaps and forecasts.